deliaconstantino/plantdwellers-2.0-frontend/README.md

 # Configuration

-To get started with Motivation Journal, fork and clone this front end repo.
+To get started with PlantDwellers 2.0, fork and clone this front end repo.

 Ensure that your back end is fully set up and running Rails server.